-3 (Optional) Select Export to File 2 to export the data set instance.

-This opens the Export to Flat File dialog box.
-For more information, see "Exporting Data" on page 52.

-- 4 (Optional) Select Generate a Data Browser Report instance. - 5 (Optional) Select Update changes to the application is to send data modifications back to the source application.
+- 3 (Optional) Select Export to File does not be a to export the data set instance. - This opens the Export to Flat File dialog box.
+For more information, see "Exporting Data" on page 52. - 4 (Optional) Select Generate a Data Browser Report to generate a report about the data set instance. - 5 (Optional) Select Update changes to the application (Select Update changes to the application (Select